Contact our corporate or local offices directly.

 ► Learn more about Synchronizing a Rigid-flex Board

 Do you prefer to learn by watching?
 Then you might want to check out the growing collection of ECAD-MCAD Video Tutorials.
-Each video is a quick overview of how to solve a specific design challenge, such as Shaping the PCB in MCAD, or Maintaining the MCAD Constraints During Design Exchange.
+Each video gives a quick overview of how to solve a specific design challenge, such as Shaping the PCB in MCAD, or Maintaining the MCAD Constraints During Design Exchange.

 ► Watch the ECAD-MCAD Video Tutorials

-If you're new to Altium software, you might like to start with the concept to completion tutorial - based around a simple nine-component circuit, you'll start with a blank schematic sheet and end up with the PCB, along with the files needed to fabricate the board.
+If you're new to Altium software, you might like to start with the concept-to-completion tutorial - based around a simple nine-component circuit, you'll start with a blank schematic sheet and end up with the PCB, along with the files needed to fabricate the board.
 Like all of Altium's design technologies, the editors are designed to be quick to learn and easy to work in.
 Context-sensitive right-click menus are used extensively, and context-sensitive help (F1) and in-command shortcut lists (Shift+F1) are available everywhere.